Skip to main content

 I studied Physics at the Aristotle University of Thessaloniki (1982-86) and did my PhD at CERN (1987-92).
 After a CERN Research Fellowship (1994-96) and a PPARC Advanced Research Fellowship (1997-2001) I was appointed Lecturer in the Department of Physics in 2002, and I am Professor of Experimental Particle Physics since 2014.
 I was awarded CERN Scientific Associateships in 2017-18 and again in 2024-25.
 I have served as Head of Department of Physics in the University.

-I am member of the 2023 US P5 panel https://usparticlephysics.org; founding chair of the Experiments Cost Scrutiny Group at the FAIR facility in Germany https://fair-center.eu (2017, ongoing); and previously the chair of the Resources Scrutiny Group for the LHC experiments at CERN (2013-2017).
+I was member of the 2023 US P5 panel https://usparticlephysics.org.
+I am the founding chair of the Experiments Cost Scrutiny Group at the FAIR facility in Germany https://fair-center.eu (2017, ongoing); and I was previously chair of the Resources Scrutiny Group for the LHC experiments at CERN (2013-2017).
 I have been member of the CERN SPSC, the STFC PPGP and other national and international advisory and oversight committees.

 As spokesperson of CERN NP04 I delivered the ProtoDUNE single phase TPC in 2018.
 I managed the NP04 phase II run in 2024 on-site at CERN.
-The about 1 kton liquid argon TPC demonstrated the technologies (cryostat, cryogenic system, charge and scintillation light readout, DAQ etc) that will be deployed in the 17 kton FD1-HD detector of DUNE 1 mile underground to elucidate the mysteries of neutrinos https://lbnf-dune.fnal.gov.
+The about 1 kton liquid argon TPC demonstrated the technologies (cryostat, cryogenic system, charge and scintillation light readout, DAQ etc) that will be deployed in the 17 kton FD1-HD detector of DUNE, one mile underground at SURF (SD, USA) to elucidate the mysteries of neutrinos https://lbnf-dune.fnal.gov.
 I am a founding member of DUNE and member of the Executive Board.

 In 2004 I established the Liverpool Neutrino group which currently comprises five academics plus researchers, engineers, technical staff and graduate students.
-We carry out our research in Japan (T2K, Hyper-K), USA (DUNE, SBND), and BUTTON at the Boulby underground facility.
-As T2K-UK Project manager I delivered the Near Detector ECAL, as well as front end and back end readout electronics, the high power proton target for the J-PARC neutrino facility, and the near detector integration.
-I was ND280 Analysis Coordinator in the years around T2K startup.
+We carry out our research in Japan (T2K, Hyper-K), USA (DUNE, SBND), China (JUNO), and BUTTON at the Boulby underground facility.
+As T2K-UK Project manager I delivered the Near Detector ECAL, as well as front end and back end readout electronics, the high power proton target for the J-PARC neutrino facility, and the Near Detector integration.
+I was ND280 Analysis Coordinator in the years around the T2K startup.
 T2K made the first observation of electron neutrinos in a man-made muon neutrino beam.
-Our collaborator Takaaki Kajita received the Nobel Prize in Physics in 2015.
+Our collaborator Takaaki Kajita received the Nobel Prize in Physics in 2015, and all collaborators were jointly awarded the Breakthrough Prize in Fundamental Physics.

-I have supervised about 25 PhDs.
+I have supervised more than 25 PhDs.
 Three of my students were awarded CERN Research Fellowships and one won a Royal Society URF.

 Funded Fellowships